JONSASSE/432-2018/projects/project2/APPROVED.md

 # Project 2 Proposals Approved by Dr. Love

-- Remember, the deadline for Project 2 Proposal Submission is 2018-04-17 at 5 PM.
+- Remember, the deadline for Project 2 Proposal Submission is **2018-04-17 at 5 PM**.
 - Submit your Project 2 Proposal [at this link](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1).

 Investigator(s) | Project 2 Title